Trusted WordPress tutorials, when you need them most.

 Notice that the image’s height automatically changes to keep the image in proportion.

-Next, you need to click the ‘Scale’ button to change the image’s resolution.
-Don’t forget to click the ‘Save’ button to store your changes.
+Next, click the ‘Scale’ button to change the image’s resolution.
+Then, remember to click the ‘Save’ button to save your changes.

 Note that you can only scale an image down in WordPress.
 You cannot make images larger by increasing the image dimensions.